You are here >

 Caritas Tonga shared with us the heightened concern of coastal erosion, water salination, soil degradation, changing weather patterns and how these impact communities in the islands Ha’apai and Vava’u.
 During our visit in 2012, stories and photos from Tonga were used to illustrate the effects of climate change to wider audiences in Aotearoa, eg. schools and parishes.
 Having said that, there is a need to build our and Caritas Tonga’s deeper understanding and engagement towards climate change issues.
 Therefore we are supporting a Caritas Tonga Climate Change Officer.

 The main responsibilities of the officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.
+In 2013 funds from Mufti Mania Day will go towards this project.

 Read about a recent staff visit to Tonga here: